 If you’re like me, for decades you’ve viewed exercise through the lens of physical well being.
 While yes, our bodies need to move in order to age well (the “move it or lose it” motivation), now there is also mounting evidence that physical exercise – specifically weight bearing activities done to build lean muscle are great for our mental well being too.

 While walking, stretching, and more gentle movements are also important, strength training, in particular, has shown very promising results in helping to improve mild cognitive decline with indications that the greater the gains in strength, the greater the improvement in cognitive test scores.
 Specifically because weight training has been shown to not only improve symptoms like hot flashes but long-term brain health as well, I will make it a part of my movement routine forever.
+And finally in terms of brain healthy activities, all types of movement help reduce insulin resistance which I’ve already mentioned as being ideal for the health of our brains.
+So the bottomline is keep moving!

 I’m Learning How To Soothing My Nervous System For My Brain’s Health